 Chapter 2: Moonlight

 “Don’t you worry about this.”
 Sam sings to Sara, brushing her dark hair from her eyes.
 He has told her of his dream and she is deeply worried, she sees it as a premonition, a vision.
 Sam tells her he has enough worry for the both of them.
 It is at this moment that two paths appear before them.
 They see down one lane, a life of happiness and peace together, a life of love.
-Down the other path they both see the possibility of losing each other in the darkness of the forest ahead.
-In this birth of fear they clutch each other in the moonlight and love like they never have loved.
-They both sing together in fear and knowing,
+Down the other path they see the possibility of losing each other in the darkness of the forest ahead.
+Sam sings in fear and knowing,

 “There’s stars in the sky and I’d like to stay there in your eyes.